 To prevent blocking indefinitely in this call, the caller may use a timeout specifying how many seconds to block in this call.
-The value 'TIMEOUT_WAIT_FOREVER' may be specified to wait indefinitely for a result.
-The value 'TIMEOUT_NO_WAIT' may be specified to return immediately if no result is available.
+The value TIMEOUT_WAIT_FOREVER may be specified to wait indefinitely for a result.
+The value TIMEOUT_NO_WAIT may be specified to return immediately.
 If the call exits before the timeout has elapsed, all the jobs have been waited on or there was an interrupt.
 If the invocation exits on timeout, an 'ExitTimeoutException' SHALL be thrown.
 The caller should check system time before and after this call in order to be sure of how much time has passed.